Cobrah

-Clara Sofie Blom Christensen (born October 15, 1996), known professionally as Cobrah (stylised in all caps) is a Swedish singer, songwriter and record producer.
-Prior to releasing music, COBRAH worked as a primary school music teacher.
-Cobrah started using the name Cobrah in November 2018, with the release of her debut single "IDFKA", with the music video being nominated for Music Video of the Year at the Swedish Grammis.
+Clara Christensen (born 15 October 1996), known professionally as Cobrah (formerly stylized in all caps), is a Swedish singer, songwriter and record producer.
+Prior to releasing music, Christensen worked as a primary school music teacher.
+She started using the name Cobrah in November 2018, with the release of her debut single "IDFKA", with the music video being nominated for Music Video of the Year at the Swedish Grammis.

 Cobrah extended her discography in 2019 with an EP, Icon.
 Following the 2019 venture, she released another EP in 2021, eponymously titled Cobrah.
-It was nominated for Grammis 2022 The EP spawned the single "Good Puss", which later in 2022 got a remix featuring Cupcakke.
+It was nominated for Grammis 2022.
+The EP spawned the single "Good Puss", which later in 2022 got a remix featuring Cupcakke.
 Her EP Succubus won a Swedish Grammi 2024, in the category "Electro/Dance".

 Early life

-Born Clara Havdahl, she was raised in Gothenburg, Sweden.
+Born Clara Christensen, she was raised in Gothenburg, Sweden.
 At the age of four, she moved from the urban part of the city to the suburban community.
 She was a flautist and in high school, studied musical theatre.
-As a teenager, she expressed adoration for goth clothing, which her mother disapproved of.
+As a teenager, she expressed adoration for goth clothing.
 As a result, she hid these pieces of clothing in her backpack and changed into them before going to school.
 In 2017, she moved to Berlin in order to find music producers to collaborate with.